BerkAtesalp/ArkanoidGame_Java/README.md

 Customizable Settings: Each level has specific settings for ball position, direction, and speed.

-Simple Controls: Players can control the paddle position to keep the ball in play and break all bricks.
+Players can control the paddle position to keep the ball in play and break all bricks.

 Game Rules
 The game is played by moving the paddle to bounce the ball.